-After graduating from high school in the United States, Piero travelled to the West Indies to work on charter yachts for a year before returning to London, where he eventually studied Sound Design and Technical Theatre.
+After graduating from high school in the United States, I travelled to the West Indies to work on charter yachts for a year before returning to London, where I eventually studied Sound Design and Technical Theatre.
 This was followed by a spell in the music industry and backstage in theatres before spending three further years at drama school.
-Just as his career as an actor was about to start, he was diagnosed with Multiple Sclerosis, and years of drifting, lack of direction and indolence were focused in an abrupt epiphany thanks not to the diagnosis, but the manner in which it was delivered.
+Just as my career as an actor was about to start, I was diagnosed with Multiple Sclerosis, and years of drifting, lack of direction and indolence were focused in an abrupt epiphany thanks not to the diagnosis, but the manner in which it was delivered.

-Realising that a fundamental change occurs within even the most resourceful of people when they step into a highly charged situation, Island 41 was founded with the purpose of using actors’ techniques in a variety of settings.
-He began building his portfolio and defining his inimitable style over the following years, and now conceives, designs and delivers his work in the United Kingdom, Continental Europe, Africa, North America and the Far East.
-He has NCDT certificates in theatrical stage management and acting, is a certified practitioner for MBTI, Belbin, SDI and NLP, and successfully completed an internationally recognised course in Transactional Analysis.
+Realising that a fundamental change occurs within even the most resourceful of people when they step into a highly charged situation, Island 41 was founded with the purpose of using actors’ techniques in everyday settings.
+I began building my portfolio and defining my style over the following years, and now conceive, design and deliver my work in the United Kingdom and Continental Europe, Canada and Brazil, North Africa and the Far East.
+I have NCDT certificates in theatrical stage management and acting, am an accredited practitioner for MBTI, Belbin, SDI, C-Me and NLP, and have successfully completed an internationally recognised course in Transactional Analysis.

-In 2009 he began drafting short essays as a method of refining his thoughts, and this sparked a new career, alongside his existing work, as a writer.
-He published his first book in 2015, is currently working on a second and occasionally produces articles on a number of transferable skills topics.
+In 2009 I began drafting short essays as a method of refining my thoughts, and this sparked a new career, alongside my existing work, as a writer.
+I published a collection of letters in 2015, a second book (also available as an audiobook) about presentation delivery in 2021 and occasionally write posts on a number of transferable skills and related topics.

-Piero believes that personal effectiveness is directly linked the ability and willingness to build, maintain and continually develop healthy and dynamic interpersonal relationships.
-He feels that communication should be clear, direct, simple and unambiguous, and is a dedicated champion of experiential learning.
-A natural teacher, he invariably finds the vocabulary of his audience, and his style is lively, engaging and memorable.
+In response to the Coronavirus Pandemic, I have drawn on my roots from technical theatre and production to develop a style of online workshop that complements the face to face work I deliver, and believe that personal effectiveness is directly linked to the ability and willingness to build, maintain and continually develop healthy interpersonal relationships.
+I feel that communication should be clear, direct, simple and unambiguous, and am a dedicated champion of experiential learning.